Working with equations : Table dialogue

 To create a new table using the dialogue involves several steps.
 The first step is to select the file from which the table data are to be taken.
 To do this, click the "Browse" button on the dialogue box.
 The file path name is then displayed in the edit box "Data file".

-After selecting a CSV file, the table dialogue reads and displays the column headings in a list box.
+After selecting the file and datasheet, the table dialogue reads and displays the column headings in a list box.
 The column headings are taken from the first row of the file.
 The rest of the file is not checked, at this stage, for speed.

 One (and only one) of these headings is used to designate the data column.
 Drag this column heading from the list box to the edit box labelled "Use as data column".
 In the example file shown above, you would have the choice of "age", "height" or "diameter" and could drag any one of these to the data column edit box.
 The cursor changes shape while you are dragging the heading, to represent the data moving.